Your Position: Home > Hardware > Advantages of Post Tensioning

 FOR LONG SPAN & HEAVY LOADING STRUCTURES:

-P.T. has been proven to be economical for normal commercial buildings and to a certain extent, residential buildings, with spans greater than 7.0m.
-For a typical structure with floor loading of 5.0 kN/m2 and with spans of approximately 10.0m, anticipated savings as compared to conventional RCC design:
+Post-tensioning has proven to be economical for typical commercial buildings and, to some extent, residential buildings, with spans greater than 7.0m.
+For a structure with a floor loading of 5.0 kN/m² and spans of approximately 10.0m, there are anticipated savings compared to conventional RCC design.

 GREATER HEADROOM:

-Due to the more efficient design concept of post-tensioning, PT structures are generally thinner as compared its RCC counterpart.
-E.g. for a typical residential project, RCC flat slab may be of 250mm thick, whereas PT slab of 200mm thick is sufficient.
+Due to the efficient design concept of post-tensioning, PT structures are generally thinner than their RCC counterparts.
+For instance, a typical residential project might use a 250mm thick RCC flat slab, while a PT slab of just 200mm thickness is sufficient.

 NEAT & SIMPLIFIED LAYOUT:

-For large spans of more than 10m, RCC design would generally adopt a ribbed beams framing system.
-This could be substituted with PT flat slab or banded slab system, which are very friendly for construction and fixing of services
+For large spans over 10m, RCC design typically requires a ribbed beam framing system, which can be substituted with a PT flat slab or banded slab system.
+These alternatives are user-friendly for construction and the installation of services.

 SPEEDIER CONSTRUCTION: